 - {1} Concentrate.
 Do no lk or distract others. - {2} Listen carefully to the Vections.
 Ask questions if they are not clear. - (3) Pace yourself.
-Keep your express the time, but do not worry too much about - {4} Work through all of the quest Work through au of the question back to As property have finish problem, skip it and come back to As property have finish order.
+Keep your experime, but do not worry too much about - {4} Work through all of the quest Work through au of the question back to As properties that problem, skip it and come back to As properties that the problem is the control of the problem. order.
 If you do not think you - (5) Read all of the possible answers for each question - (6) Eliminate any answers that are clearly wrong, and choose from the others.
 Words like always and never often signal that an answer is false. - [7] If you're required to write a short essay, quickly jot down an outline to make sure you include all the key points in your answer. - [8] When you finish the test, go back through and check your answers for careless mistakes.
 Change answers only if you are sure they are wrong or you have a very strong feeling they are wrong, - (9) Do not be afraid to guess at a question.
 If you have a hunch you know the answer, you probably do! - (10) Use all of the time allotted to check and recheck your test.